jslater89/shooting-sports-analyst/README-Elo.md

 In stage mode, the engine ignores DNFed stages, but _includes_ stages a disqualified shooter completed before disqualifying.

-By-stage mode also examines the scores for each stage, and applies a negative modifier to K if more than 10% of shooters zeroed it, from 100% K at 10% to 34% K at 30%.
+Observation suggests that stages that many shooters zero do not provide much usable information about the relative performances between shooters.
+As such, y-stage mode also examines the scores for each stage, and applies a negative modifier to K if more than 10% of shooters zeroed it, from 100% K at 10% to 34% K at 30%.

 Finally, by-stage mode applies a modifier of between -20% and 10% of K, based on the maximum points of the stage.
 An 8-round stage multiplies K by 80%, a 24-round stage applies no modifier,